Question: What is the LRG?

 Q: So the live recordings you list in the LRG are actually bootlegs!?

 A: Well, most of the recordings we list are "bootlegs", so to speak.
 Some people use the term "bootleg" for a live recording.
 We decided to not call it "Bootleg Guide", as bootlegs are something different to our understanding.
 A bootleg can be a professionally made vinyl, CD or DVD (studio/live music) that violates copyrights and is being sold by someone illegaly.
 The recordings we list in the LRG are usually freely available and not bootlegs!
 Of course some of the recordings we list have been sold, or are being sold by somebody at some point.
 However, you should never pay for a live recording, nor should you sell any live recordings or bootlegs, as it is illegal!
-We also list official RHCP recordings. - On November 22, 2011 the RHCP opened livechilipeppers.com, so the recordings availabe there will be listed here too!
+We also list official RHCP recordings. - Edit: On November 22, 2011 livechilipeppers.com launched and the recordings available through that site will also be listed in the LRG!

 Q: Who records all the shows?

 A: Audience recordings (AUD) are being recorded by people who attend the concerts.
 Professional recordings are being made by TV or radio stations, if any of these get broadcast, anyone can record and share/trade them.

 Q: Where do I get all the recordings listed in the LRG?